London is a must-see destination for many travelers. If you only have a few days to visit, here’s how you should spend 4 days in London!

-My youngest sister, Emily, and I spent two weeks traveling between our hometown of Portland, London, Kenya, and Paris.
+My youngest sister, Emily, and I left our hometown of Portland, Oregon to spend two weeks traveling in London, Kenya, and Paris.

-The main “point” of the trip was to go on a photographic safari throughout Kenya.
+Well, the main “point” of the trip was to go on a photographic safari in Kenya.

 I figured that instead of being stuck in an airport for 12 hours as part of a nightmarish 30+ hour travel schedule, we’d be better off if we spent a few days in London on our way to Kenya, and a few days in Paris on our way home.